beginning of content

 What should I do if a child tells me they have been abused?

-If a child tells you that they have been abused, it's very important to make it clear that you believe them, show them your support and help them feel safe.
+If a child tells you that they have been abused, it's very important to make it clear that you believe them.
+Show them your support and help them feel safe.
 Stay calm and listen while they tell you what happened.

 Remember, it's not your role to investigate the abuse, so don't press the child for information or confront the abuser.

 Learn more about how to respond to the child and show your support.
-The ability of the child to seek further help and recover from the trauma can be significantly influenced by your response.
+The ability of the child to seek further help and recover from the trauma can be greatly influenced by your response.
 Some important messages they need to hear from you include:

 Reporting abuse or neglect